Jiri Pittner's Electronics Page

 Yet another device which I built is a dosimeter (Geiger-Mueller counter), where again professional ones are expensive.

 Third, it is a very good idea to teach interested children electronics (and science in general).
 I do not believe that the best electronic engineers of tomorrow will recruit from people who have first seen a soldering iron as freshmen or sophomores in a university lab (and analogously for other branches of science and technology).
-A nice motivation for children are effectful toys like the Tesla coil, which are a bit too dangerous to be sold in toy shops and you have to build them yourself.
+A nice motivation for children are effectful toys like the Tesla coil or a 1W blue laser, which are a bit too dangerous to be sold in toy shops and you have to build them yourself.
+Showing some effectful chemical experiments to children is also great and they really enjoy it (at least my boys do), since the moronic overregulation of "hazardous substances" by the EU has moved a lot of hands-on school chemistry from labs to boring interactive blackboards.

 Last, but not least, hacking electronics is fun!
 (In particular, since I work as a theoretician, I enjoy time to time to build something with my own hands).